wp-plugins/security-protection/readme.txt

 You may enable sending info about blocked brute-force attacks to admin email.
 Edit [security-protection.php](http://plugins.trac.wordpress.org/browser/security-protection/trunk/security-protection.php) file and find "$secprot_send_brute_force_log_to_admin" and make it "true".

+= How to stop brute-force attacks if plugins does not help? =

+If all plugins does not help you to stop brute-force attacks - you can simply rename wp-login.php file (for example 'wp-login-new.php') for now and maybe this can help you to reduce load on your site.
+And also create empty wp-login.php file for not raising WordPress 404 error because it will start whole WordPress site again during each wp-login.php access.
+While wp-login.php renamed - users cannot login, register and reset password.
+If you want to have ability to login while you renamed wp-login.php file you should replace all 'wp-login.php' strings inside of the wp-login.php file to your new filename (for example 'wp-login-new.php').

 == Changelog ==

+= 2.1 - 2014-08-29 =
+* masking password in the email log for successful login
+* cleanup code
+* update FAQ

 = 2.0 - 2014-04-05 =
 * completely rewrote all the code and reorganize the logic of the plugin (now plugin adds two hidden fields - aka 'invisible js-captcha')